Gavin Sheets Player Props: White Sox vs. Brewers

 Gavin Sheets At The Plate

-- Sheets is hitting .215 with five doubles, eight home runs and 21 walks.
+- Sheets is batting .222 with six doubles, eight home runs and 22 walks.

-- In 47.0% of his 83 games this season, Sheets has picked up at least one hit.
-He's also had six multi-hit games.

-- In 9.6% of his games this year, he has gone deep, and 3.4% of his trips to the dish.
+- Looking at the 84 games he has played this season, he's hit a long ball in eight of them (9.5%), and in 3.3% of his trips to the plate.

-- In 17 games this season (20.5%), Sheets has picked up an RBI, and in six of those games (7.2%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.

-- He has scored in 17 of 83 games so far this year.
+- He has scored a run in 18 of 84 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.